multitudes/exercise-assembly-mini-library/README.md

     return len;
 }
 ```
+Yes I know there is no cheeck for the NULL pointer for s exactly like the original strlen this will fail miserably with the wrong input!

-compiling with
+compiling with:
 ```
 gcc -Og -S ft_strlen.c
 ```
+The Og option here it sto disable compiler optimisations

-I get the ATT style
+With the above, I get the ATT style
 ```
 	.file	"ft_strlen.c"
 	.text